methods@manchester Summer School 1-12 July 2019

 Each Summer School course will run for one week, delivering four days of content to a five-day timetable (Monday afternoon to Friday lunch-time), building on successful methods@manchester and CMIST short-courses given throughout the year.

 We have a small number of subsidised places for PhD students, reducing the cost of a course to £300*.
-To apply or for further details please email contact [log in to unmask]<mailto:[log in to unmask]> for an application form confirming the course you are applying for.
+To apply or for further details please email [log in to unmask]<mailto:[log in to unmask]> for an application form confirming the course you are applying for.

 *with the exception of Introduction to Longitudinal Data Analysis using R which will be reduced to £375.